applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 ###### How to add new style {#generalNavBarPluginAddingNewStyle}

-1. In ZappNavigationBarPlugins repo create new xib file in `DefaultUIBuilder/xibs`
+1. In `ZappNavigationBarPlugins` repo create new xib file in `DefaultUIBuilder/xibs`
-2. Xib name must must have prefix `DefaultNavigationBar` + `styke key from Zapp`.
+2. Xib name must must have prefix `DefaultNavigationBar` + `style key from Zapp`.
 Example: `DefaultNavigationBarMyNewStyle`
 3. Make sure that new style will define `Context buttons`, `Title`, `Logo` and `Navigation buttons`
 4. Open PR.
-5. Realase new closed version of ZappNavigationBar plugin sdk
+5. Realase new closed version of Zapp Navigation Bar plugin sdk
 6. Add to Navigation bar plugin manifest new style and upload it with new version

 ***

-##### Creation new Navigation Bar plugin {#createNavBarPlugin}
+##### Create a new Navigation Bar Plugin {#createNavBarPlugin}

 #### ZappNavigationBarPlugin
 1. Create target for your new plugin `MyAwesomeNavBarPlugin`